Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory: The EMd theory

 The case with $M> 0$ represents a black hole with a spacelike singularity hidden by the event horizon which is located at $ r_{\rm{h}} = 2M $.
-Notice that this charged black hole solution does not present two horizons as is the case with Reissner-Nordstr\"om black hole.
-Additionally, the area of the sphere goes to zero for $ r =2D $ so this surface becomes singular.
+Notice that this charged black hole solution does not present two horizons, as with Reissner-Nordstr\"om black hole.
+Additionally, the area of the sphere goes to zero for $ r =2D $, so this surface becomes singular.
 In $D\simeq M$ limit, a relationship between the electric charge and mass parameter is obtained, namely, $Q^2 = 2M^2$.
 In this way, it is admissible to re-write the equations only in terms of the parameters $Q$ and $M$.
-Now the singular surface area is reached if the condition $r = Q^2/M$ is met.
-For $ Q <\sqrt{2}M $ the singularity is hidden by the event horizon; see the Penrose diagram depicted in Fig.(\ref{fig:pen0}), but is fully explained in the Appendix A. We will consider the black hole with the parameters satisfying the condition $Q^2\leq 2M^2$.
+The singular surface area is reached if the condition $r = Q^2/M$ is met.
+In the $Q<\sqrt{2}M$ case, the event horizon hides the singularity; see the Penrose diagram depicted in Fig.(\ref{fig:pen0}).
+It is explained in more detail in Appendix A. We will consider the black hole with the parameters satisfying the condition $Q^2\leq 2M^2$.
 In the extreme case, $ Q = \sqrt{2}M $, the singularity coincides with the horizon \cite{li2013stability}, \cite{garfinkle1991charged}.
 As is expected, the zero electric charged condition ($Q=0$) leads to the Schwarzschild solution.
 However, the comparison with Reissner-Nordstr\"om is elusive provided there is no values of $Q$ which gives back the RN metric \cite{garfinkle1991charged}.
 Regarding this last point, we must emphasize that the comparison with the charged black hole in GR must be done with some care otherwise we will end up misinterpreting our findings.
+As is expected, the zero electric charged condition ($Q=0$) leads to the Schwarzschild solution.
+However, the comparison with Reissner-Nordstr\"om is elusive provided there are no values of $Q$ which gives back the RN metric \cite{garfinkle1991charged}.
+Regarding this last point, we must emphasize that the comparison with the charged black hole in GR must carry out with care; otherwise, we will end up misinterpreting our findings.